scrapy/flake8-scrapy/docs/rules/scp14.rst

 ============

-Finds out if your :ref:`requirements file <requirements>` contains a package that flake8-scrapy supports with a frozen [#f1]_ version that flake8-scrapy does *not* support.
+Finds out if your :ref:`requirements file <requirements>` contains a package that scrapy-lint supports with a frozen [#f1]_ version that scrapy-lint does *not* support.

-flake8-scrapy supports many packages in the Scrapy ecosystem, but expects the following minimum versions of them to be used in your project:
+scrapy-lint supports many packages in the Scrapy ecosystem, but expects the following minimum versions of them to be used in your project:

 ======= ===============